-The Internal Revenue Service (IRS) fails to compensate whistleblowers in a timely manner.
-These delays, which the IRS admits are average over 10-years, cause untold hardship to whistleblowers, many of whom have lost their jobs and careers, and their only hope for economic survival is the compensation promised under law.
+Presently, the Internal Revenue Service (IRS) fails to promptly compensate whistleblowers.
+As a result, these delays, which the IRS admits are average over 10-years, cause untold hardship to whistleblowers.
+Consequently, many have lost their jobs and careers.
+Thus, their only hope for economic survival is the compensation promised under law.

-Since it was established in 2006, the IRS Whistleblower Program has become an integral part of the IRS’s enforcement efforts.
+Since its establishment in 2006, the IRS Whistleblower Program has become an integral part of the IRS’s enforcement efforts.
 The program, which offers monetary awards and anti-retaliation protections to individuals who report large-scale tax fraud, has allowed the U.S. to recover over $6.6 billion from wealthy tax cheats and corporations non-compliant with tax law.

-In recent years, however, the program has been plagued by a number of issues and its efficacy is waning.
-Most notably, the program suffers from massive delays and whistleblowers are not able to remain anonymous before Tax Court.
+In recent years, though, the program has been plagued by many issues and its efficacy is waning.
+Most notably, the program suffers from massive delays and whistleblowers are not remaining anonymous before Tax Court.

 1. Clarifies a de novo standard of review for Tax Court appeals